 If you open my kitchen cupboard right now, you’d think I was stockpiling for a canned pumpkin shortage.
-Thankfully, pumpkin is not running out anytime soon; I just need it to feed my pumpkin obsession and namely all of my healthy pumpkin recipes!
+Thankfully, pumpkin is not running out anytime soon; I just need it to feed my obsession and all of my healthy pumpkin recipes!

 I put it in everything from soup to smoothies to salads!
 Yep, I’ve got a pumpkin problem.
-But for good reason!
+But for a good reason!
 Besides being super versatile for recipes, fall’s signature squash is packed with healthy perks.

 Health Benefits of Pumpkin